 As described later in this proxy statement, our directors and officers have certain conflicts of interests in connection with the vote on the New Investment Advisory Agreement.
+See "-Proposal 1 - Merger Agreement" below for more information.

 What are the conditions of the Merger Agreement?